 |Welding color green or gray||Impact, UV, visible and IR light||Welding 1,7 = assistant welder 3,0 = soldering, cutting 5,0 = autogenous welding, cutting, 7,0 = autogenous welding, soldering, cutting fires||AND 166 and EN 169|

 For anyone who needs a correction, the standard safety goggles are not sufficient.
 A pair of prescription glasses with protective goggles is often not optimal.
 That is why there is the possibility to have safety goggles made to strength.
 There are many possibilities for strength, but also color coatings and anti-glare are possible.

-In some work situations there is the danger that not only the eyes but also the rest of the face can be struck by, for example, flying pieces of metal, stone, wood or liquid splashes, think of chemicals and cleaning products.
-In this case, safety goggles or goggles do not offer sufficient protection and it is safer to use a face shield, possibly in combination with safety goggles, since they protect the entire face.
+In some work situations there is a danger that not only the eyes but also the rest of the face can be hit by, for example, flying pieces of metal, stone, wood or liquid splashes, such as chemicals and cleaning products.
+In this case, safety goggles or goggles do not provide adequate protection and it is safer to use a face shield, possibly in combination with safety goggles, as these protect the entire face.

 Welding helmets and welding shields

-In all welding operations there is a constant risk for the welder and for those who are in his immediate vicinity, for example the assistant welder, colleagues and everyone in the vicinity of the welding application.
-By wearing the right protection, the welding process can be carried out without risk, if the welder knows the different types of risks and all body parts are protected.
-Dangerous light radiation is released during many welding and cutting processes.
+With all welding work there is a constant risk for the welder and for those in his immediate vicinity, such as the assistant welder, colleagues and everyone in the vicinity of the welding application.
+By wearing the correct protection, the welding process can be carried out without danger, if the welder knows the different types of risks and all parts of the body are protected.
+Many welding and cutting processes release dangerous light radiation.
 This ultraviolet and infrared radiation can cause eye injuries such as welding eyes.
-Think of damage to the net and / or cornea.
-These injuries can be prevented if the correct protection is worn.
+Think of damage to the retina and / or cornea.
+These injuries can be prevented if proper protection is worn.

 All personal protective equipment from the eye and face protection group are CE-approved according to the applicable European EN standards.
 Below you will find an overview of the most important standards: